Urigo/tortilla/README.md

 #### Super Step

 A super-step should **always** come at the end of each step, it should contain a single index and it should be tagged by its step name (e.g. super-step 1 should be tagged "step1", super-step 2 should be tagged "step2" etc).
-The super-step should add an instruction file on how to create the current step.
-The instruction file is a simple markdown file which should be located under the `steps` directory and its name should be `step(index).md`.
+The super-step should add a manual file on how to create the current step.
+The manual file is a simple markdown file which should be located under the `steps` directory and its name should be `step(index).md`.

 ### How Do I Start